 Once the route has been established, the source starts sending the data packets to the destination.
-After the node on the route forwards a data packet, it will update the corresponding item in the routing table by firstly subtracting the amount of energy just consumed from the amount of energy reserved.
+After the node on the route forwards a data packet, it will update the corresponding item in the ERT by firstly subtracting the amount of energy just consumed from the amount of energy reserved, and secondly setting the last operation time as the current time.